True North Kitchen

 A rulltårta is basically a Swedish version of the American jelly roll or Swiss roll cake.
 A thin, tender sponge cake is wrapped around a filling, usually some kind of fruit preserve, pastry cream, whipped cream or some combination of these.

-How do I store this strawberry roll cake?
+How do I store this jelly roll cake?

 Related Recipes

-Looking for more delicious recipes featuring strawberries?
+Looking for more delicious recipes featuring berries?
 Give one of these blog favorites a try!

 • A slice of strawberry rhubarb galette with a scoop of ice cream and a fork and a cup of coffee